robeljc/QineApp/README.md

-# cs193a-homework-3
+# cs193a-homework-4
 Robel Mengistu <robel@stanford.edu>
-Qine App: Multiple intents and communication between Activities.
+Qine App: Fragment and Styling
-Clicking the "Forum" button in the "Main Menu" activity directs the user to the "forum_menu" activity which makes use of multiple intents.
-The "participate" button at the top middle of the "forum_menu" will open another activity that allows the user to write a post, pick a topic and send.
-This sent post is later displayed in the "forum_menu" activity.
+- Select the "Projects" button from the "Main Menu" activity
+- A new activity "activity_projects_menu" starts
+- This new activity is fragment embeded.
+The menu will have a different layout for landscape view.
+- App theme and style for "Main menu buttons" modified